Ross-Alexandra/locatify/README.md

 ```

 Once the API has access to a `.mmdb` file, it will be accessible at [localhost:34343](http://localhost:34343/).
 This can be verified by hitting the [health check endpoint](http://localhost:34343/health-check/)
-> Note, If you configured a port in the `.env` file with `API_PORT`, then it will use that port instead.

 ### Endpoints
 #### GET `/health-check`